blim28/Zhaohang_Yan_MiniDataAnalysis/Milestone_1.md

 2. What is the overall distribution of games by release year category and the average price of each category (e.g., old, early, recent, latest)?
-3. What are the distribution of the most popular genres each year during *2015 - 2019*?
+3. What is the distribution of the most popular genres each year during *2015 - 2019*?
 4. What is the percentage of games that supported Chinese each year during *2010 - 2019*?